Wolverine971/9takes/src/blog/guides/definitive-guide-to-self-efficacy.md

 <p class="panel">
 <b>Focus</b>: An emerging trend is the investigation of how self-efficacy acts as a precursor to self-concept development.
 <br/>
-<b>Source</b>: <a href="https://link.springer.com/article/10.1023/A:1021302408382" target="_blank" rel="noopener noreferrer">Academic Self-Concept and Self-Efficacy</a>: How Different Are They Really? by M. Bong & E. Skaalvik, 2003
+<b>Source</b>: <a href="https://link.springer.com/article/10.1023/A:1021302408382" class="external-link" target="_blank" rel="noopener noreferrer">Academic Self-Concept and Self-Efficacy</a>: How Different Are They Really? by M. Bong & E. Skaalvik, 2003
 </p>
 </details>